OpenWeatherMap plugin

 Click Save.

-Using the OpenWeatherMap plugin
+Using the OpenWeatherMap data streams

 Click on the visualization you want, for example Scalar.

-Troubleshooting tiles that use the OpenWeatherMap plugin
+Troubleshooting tiles that use OpenWeatherMap data sources

 Error because of exceeded API call rate limit

 OpenWeather offers free and payed accounts.
 Depending on the account, there can be a rate limit for how many API calls you can make per minute.
-If you exceed your limit, tiles that use the OpenWeatherMap plugin will show an error.
+If you exceed your limit, tiles that use the OpenWeatherMap data source will show an error.
 Here you'll find an overview about their account options, and you can sign up for the one that fits your needs: https://openweathermap.org/price

 Comments